HBClab/accelerometerAnalyses/accelerometerProcessingManual.md

 **Document history:** The manual was initially developed and written as a word document by Lauren Reist and Rachel Clark Cole, and updated by Lauren and Abby Mickley in August 2018.
 As of March 2019, we are putting the manual into a markdown file so that we can more easily track changes collaborative edits time.

-# Data collection and storage
+# Data collection and file management

 ## Device maintenance and check-out